“As it turns out, John Saxon’s amphetamine-fueled ranting is a weak defense against homegrown flamethrowers.”

 Hannibal’s voiceover explains that the A-Team is in Redwood, California to rescue a girl called Sheila Rogers from a religious cult in Redwood, California led by Saxon’s character, Martin James.
 Face – Dirk Benedict Face, not Smilin’ Tim – is already on hand to meet some of them, and he cracks wise about their tunics before reporting back to the team, which is waiting nearby in the A-Team van.

 This is the first appearance of B.A.’s iconic van (in the pilot he drove old jalopies, K-cars and a giant Mexican school bus), and man she is a beaut, especially compared with the pastel blue vans the cult likes to drive.
 This Sheila person’s dad is with Murdock, by the way, and I think he’s wearing the same white suit that Al Massey wore in the pilot.
 Why is every dude the A-Team works with dressed like Colonel Sanders?
 Anyway, Hannibal’s plan is for Triple A and Face to pretend they’re a couple having a spat in the local general store.
 Hannibal pretends to intervene, Face pretends to get in a fistfight with him, and then Triple A pretends to not be dragging Sheila into the van while Hannibal and Face break the shop’s giant plate glass window.
 They peel out in the van, the cult dudes try to give chase but Hannibal put fish hooks under their tires!
 Wow, that was easy!
 I thought this show was longer.
-B.A. drives everybody to a rendezvous point, where Murdock, Sheila and Colonel Sanders- er, Sheila’s dad take off.
+B.A. drives everybody to a rendezvous point, where Murdock, Sheila and Colonel Sanders- er, Sheila’s dad – take off.
 This is when the shooting begins, and B.A.’s van gets a flat.
 Hannibal says “I love it when a plan comes together” for no apparent reason and B.A. exhorts him to come up with a new plan in a hurry.
 The plan is that they give themselves up, but Murdock decides he’ll drop off the Rogerses and then come back to blow many things up.
 Hannibal, Face and B.A. taunt the cult dudes by saying they probably wear pantyhose under their tunics.
 As such, this episode violates several religious hate crime statutes in Canada, which forced the producers to reimagine the show entirely for foreign syndication.
-In “Children of Jamestown (Canadian Edit),” John Saxon is a deranged cereal manufacturer who force-feeds Franken Berry cereal to eight year olds for weeks on end, and is only defeated when Hannibal removes the butter pat from Saxon’s complete breakfast.
+In “Children of Jamestown (Canadian Edit),” John Saxon is a deranged cereal manufacturer who force-feeds box after box of Franken Berry to eight year olds for weeks on end, and is only defeated when Hannibal removes the butter pat from Saxon’s complete breakfast.
 Grisly stuff.

 Y’know, there are a lot worse ways to go out than being executed by a crazy cult led by John Saxon.